paritytrading/juncture/README.md

 Juncture
 ========

-Juncture implements connectivity to various trading venues on the JVM.
+Juncture implements low latency connectivity to various trading venues on the JVM.

 You can use Juncture for both live market access and historical market data analysis.